alfmep/libujson/README.md

 **-n, --no-duplicates**	Don't allow objects with duplicate member names.

+**--max-depth=DEPTH**   Set maximum nesting depth.
+Both objects and arrays increases the nesting depth.
+A value of 0 means no limit.
+Default is no limit.

+**--max-asize=ITEMS**   Set the maximum allowed number of elements in a single JSON array.
+A value of 0 means no limit.
+Default is no limit.

+**--max-osize=ITEMS**   Set the maximum allowed number of members in a single JSON object.
+A value of 0 means no limit.
+Default is no limit.

 **-v, --version**	Print version and exit.

 **-h, --help**		Print help and exit.